Izharn001/deploy-dockerized-node/README.md

-# Dockerized Node.js Application with Automated CI/CD Deployment
+# Dockerized Node.js Application with Automated CI/CD Deployment & Monitoring

 ## Project Overview

-This project demonstrates how to build, containerize and automatically deploy a Node.js application to an AWS EC2 instance using Docker, Docker Hub and GitHub Actions.
+This project demonstrates how to build, containerize, monitor and automatically deploy a Node.js application to an AWS EC2 instance using Docker, Docker Hub, GitHub Actions, Prometheus and Grafana.

-The application consists of a simple Express.js web server with two routes:
+The application consists of a simple Express.js web server with three routes:

-* `/` – Returns a basic "Hello World" response.
+* `/` – Returns a basic **"Hello World"** response.
 * `/secret` – Protected using HTTP Basic Authentication.
 Valid credentials return a secret message stored in environment variables.
+* `/metrics` – Exposes Prometheus application metrics for monitoring.

-The project was created to gain hands-on experience with modern DevOps practices including containerization, continuous integration, continuous deployment, secrets management and cloud infrastructure.
+The project was created to gain hands-on experience with modern DevOps practices including containerization, continuous integration, continuous deployment, monitoring, observability, secrets management and cloud infrastructure.

 ---